Diamond-FoxUA/04-react-query/README.md

-## 🎬 03-react-movies
+## 🎬 04-react-query
-A React + TypeScript web app for searching and exploring movies using the TMDB API.
+A React + TypeScript web app for searching and exploring movies using the TMDB API, React Query, react-hot-toast and react-paginate.